dosatos/ApexAi/README.md

 ## About this starter
 This is a starter template for building AI-powered canvas applications using LlamaIndex, CopilotKit, and Composio.
 It provides a modern Next.js application with an integrated LlamaIndex agent that manages a visual canvas of interactive cards with real-time AI synchronization and external tool integrations (Google Sheets, for this example) through Composio.

+This is an example application that we built to help you get started quickly.
+Everything you see can be customized, replaced, augmented or built upon.

 https://github.com/user-attachments/assets/2a4ec718-b83b-4968-9cbe-7c1fe082e958

 ### LlamaIndex